In the Combat rules of 13th Age there is a little neat paragraph called "Escalation Die".

 Troika!
 Initiative Rules

 This initiative system can replace most I-go-you-go style initiative arrangements in role-playing games without much fuss.
-You need the following:
+You need the following:- Two identical cards for each player character

 - One card that signifies the end of the turn